Paria Canyon Backpacking Guide

 Day 2

-Shortly after leaving camp, we reached the first freshwater spring.
+Day 2 felt very long for us.
+An hour after leaving camp, we reached Big Spring at mile 12 – the first reliable freshwater spring.
 As mentioned above, most people prefer to get their drinking water straight from these springs rather than filtering from the river, but it’s always a good idea to have a backup water filtration method in case you miss a spring or it’s not flowing while you’re there.

 Around mile 15, there are a series of cave-like amphitheaters that rise 650 feet above the riverbed.
 This was my favorite part of day 2.
 There are tons of beaches to stop and relax on, so make sure to take your time and enjoy it.